State Regulations in Wyoming

 Just about every transaction with a dealership will involve a heap of paperwork.
 The dealer or the financing company will make sure all of the necessary documents for registering and titling the vehicle are sent to the proper county entity.
 The dealer will also collect sales tax from you.

 There is an inherent risk to buying a used car, especially from an individual.
-Plus, the process involved with the title transfer can be convoluted enough to boggle the mind.
+Plus, the process involved with the title transfer can be convoluted.
 But in most instances, the attractive cost easily outweighs any prospective peril.

 Nowadays, you may never even meet the person selling the car, especially if you are buying one off of eBay (yes, it is possible).
 The key to understanding and having a successful transition is knowledge.
 It sounds like a cliche, but it is true.